-- Hold SHIFT and press the Locate buttons (showing left/right arrows) in the TRANSPORT section to jump to the previous/next step, according to the current Step Grid settings. - Depending on the playback state, the following will happen: \rightarrow - If playback is off, the playhead jumps to the beginning of the previous/next step. - If playback is on, the playhead jumps to the same relative position in the previous/next step.
+- ► Hold SHIFT and turn the Control encoder to jump to the previous/next step, according to the current Step Grid settings.
+You can also hold SHIFT and press the Locate buttons in the TRANSPORT section. - → Depending on the playback state, the following will happen: - If playback is off, the playhead jumps to the beginning of the previous/next step. - If playback is on, the playhead jumps to the same relative position in the previous/next step.